petr7555/pv179-food-delivery/README.md

 ## User stories
 - As a new customer I can create an account.
 As a registered customer I can log in to my account.
-- As a customer I can edit my personal information (delivery address, payment information).
+- As a customer I can edit my personal information (delivery address, billing address).
 - As a customer I can can choose a food category.
 - As a customer I can search by name of restaurant.
 - As a customer I can filter by food price, delivery price, delivery time or restaurant rating.